Savoy mountains in autumn

 01

-Ideal for our breeders' meats, this technique preserves protein structure and retains all juices, preventing noble cuts from drying out.
+Ideal for meat from our breeders, this technique preserves the protein structure and retains all the juices, preventing noble cuts from drying out.

 02